Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 When determining immediate nullability of a type the Kotlin compiler should look for nullability annotation on the type itself at first.
 - If there is one, then it should use it
-- Otherwise nullability is determined by the closest annotation marked as `TypeQualifierDefault` and having appropriate applicability in the argument:
+- Otherwise, nullability is determined by the closest annotation marked as `TypeQualifierDefault` and having appropriate applicability in the argument:
     - `ElementType.METHOD` for return type of methods
     - `ElementType.PARAMETER` for value parameters